Real and quaternionic second-order free cumulants and connections to matrix cumulants: Abstract

 \section{Abstract}

-We present definitions for real and quaternionic second-order free cumulants, functions whose collective vanshing when applied to elements from different subalgebras is equivalent to the second-order real (resp.\ quaternionic) freeness of those subalgebras.
+We present definitions for real and quaternionic second-order free cumulants, functions whose collective vanishing when applied to elements from different subalgebras is equivalent to the real (resp.\ quaternionic) second-order freeness of those subalgebras.

-We construct a poset related to the annular noncrossing partitions, and calculate the M\"{o}bius function, which may be used to compute the coefficients in the expression for the second-order free cumulants.

 We show the connection between second-order free cumulants and the topological expansion interpretation of matrix cumulants.
 This provides a construction for higher-order free cumulants.
 Coefficients are given in terms of the asymptotics of the cumulants of the Weingarten function.